e-j-w/SpecFitter/BUILDING.md

 rm -rf flatpak_build .flatpak-builder repo
 ```

-The "Chart of Nuclides" application should now be available in your application menu and/or via the application search interface (depending on your desktop environment).
+The "SpecFitter" application should now be available in your application menu and/or via the application search interface (depending on your desktop environment).
 Or you can run the application directly from the terminal:

 ```
 flatpak run io.github.e_j_w.SpecFitter